 – Troubleshoot citations that have missing source details

-In Lesson 1 of this short course we reviewed referencing features and reference elements and connected these concepts with building citations in the Harvard style.
+In Chapter 1 of this short reader we reviewed referencing features and reference elements and connected these concepts with building citations in the Harvard style.
 We explored the four types of citation (integral, non-integral, multiple-source and secondary) and considered the six elements which build them.
-Next, in this second and final lesson, we explore when each reference element is required and how the four citation types should be formatted.
+Next, in this second and final chapter, we explore when each reference element is required and how the four citation types should be formatted.
 We also help to troubleshoot some referencing challenges, looking at the rules for citing multiple authors, exploring what to do if source details are missing, and explaining how source-based information can be repeated across multiple sentences.

 When is each reference element required?

 As was explained in Chapter 1, there are six possible reference elements which are used to build citations in the Harvard style.
 These are included below with their related source details in brackets:

 - Year of publication (2019)

 - Page numbers (pp. 21-22)

 While these elements might seem easy enough to learn, what students may find challenging is knowing when to include each element in their citations.
 Thankfully, the following three rules can help students with this tricky aspect:

 - Include the Name of authors when citing a source UNLESS (a) the author is an organisation (in which case include the Name of organisation) OR (b) you cannot find any author or authoring organisation.